VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Related Work

 \subsection{Detection Using LiDAR Point Clouds}

 LiDAR-based 3D detection has become a fundamental component in autonomous driving due to its ability to capture detailed spatial information.
-One-stage models, like PointNet and PointNet++, were early efforts that applied neural networks directly to raw point clouds {\cite{qi2017}, {\cite{qi2017pointnet++}.
-These methods prioritized real-time processing but often struggled with long-range accuracy.
-Other approaches, like those using range images, attempt to enhance detection by encoding depth information at the pixel level, yet they still face limitations in handling complex, distant scenes{\cite{meyer2019},{\cite{bewley2020}.
-To address these challenges, two-stage models were developed to refine detection for better accuracy.
-VoxelNet {\cite{zhou2018} and SECOND {\cite{yan2018} introduced the use of 3D voxels and sparse convolutions, enhancing both feature extraction and processing efficiency.
-Building on this, PV-RCNN combines voxel-based CNNs with PointNet abstraction to generate high-quality 3D proposals {\cite{shi2020}, while PointRCNN {\cite{shi2019} refines 3D proposals in a two-stage process.
-Part-A2Net {\cite{shi2020} goes a step further by predicting part locations within objects to refine proposals, improving 3D bounding box accuracy.
-LiDAR-only methods offer robust spatial data but often struggle with complex environments and distant objects.
+Early one-stage models like PointNet and PointNet++ processed raw point clouds {\cite{qi2017,qi2017pointnet++}}, while range-image methods {\cite{meyer2019,bewley2020}} encoded depth at the pixel-level but faced real-time and distance limitations.

+Two-stage models improved accuracy by introducing 3D voxels and sparse convolutions, as seen in VoxelNet {\cite{zhou2018}} and SECOND {\cite{yan2018}}.
+PV-RCNN {\cite{shi2020}} combines voxel-based CNNs with PointNet for high-quality proposals, while PointRCNN {\cite{shi2019}} and Part-A2Net {\cite{shi2020}} further refine detections.
+Although LiDAR provides robust spatial data, it struggles with complex and distant objects.
 In our late fusion approach, LiDAR detections are combined with camera detections to provide more accurate and reliable 3D object detection.